 Unfortunately, your employer will only cover injuries caused by a co-worker that occurred during normal work tasks.
 If you’ve been hurt by a co-worker outside of job duties, such as during a lunch break, throughout an altercation between employees or an injury caused by horseplay, then you will not be eligible to receive workers’ compensation benefits.

 If a co-worker has caused you harm in a capacity unrelated to work, you will need to file a civil suit to receive any sort of compensation.
-Because civil suits can be very complicated, it’s crucial to get advice from an experienced lawyer before deciding on this legal route.
+Because civil suits can be very complicated, it’s crucial to get advice from an experienced workers’ compensation lawyer before deciding on this legal route.

 Secure Legal Representation

 Protect your interests after you’ve been hurt by a co-worker by consulting Robert White, Attorney at Law.
-Robert White and the attorneys at Childs, Bishop & White, PC specialize in personal injury law, and we can help you after a workplace injury, whether you’ve been denied workers’ compensation or are considering a civil claim.
+Robert White and the attorneys at Childs, Bishop & White, PC are experienced in personal injury law, and we can help you after a workplace injury, whether you’ve been denied workers’ compensation or are considering a civil claim.
 Discuss your case with us today.